SeanClosson/seanclosson.github.io/_posts/2025-08-23-Hard-Hat-Detectior.md

 * Create synthetic data to train ML model
   * Use Unreal Engine to create virtual people (MetaHumans) with and without hard hats
   * Program camera movements to take pictures for training data
-* IoT device must only message result, cannot offload
+* IoT device must only message result, cannot offload detection
   * Use MQTT to send pass/fail/noop messages
   * Model must run on ESP32 device
 * Must use GCP for model training